 - Layout – the structure of the page (just like PowerPoint has one or more layout presets)

 - Content – what is displayed within the structure of the page

-While modeling the pages, you select a layout when a page is created and accept its presence.
+While modeling the pages, you select a layout when a page is created.

 Layouts are used to structure the user interface.
 They allow us to define a default page structure, which can be reused as a template for pages.
 With this structure, you can design the way the application is presented to the end-user.
 The best practice is to predefine the UI structure before you start modeling the app.
 There was a blank layout, although this is a basic setup for layouts and there are some predefined layout structures available.

 These are some available predefined layout structures: * DesktopLayout * For presenting a header with a logo and menu bar * Content placeholder used * A footer with text used * PopupLayout * Contains only a content placeholder